EdwigeSeminara/HandsOnIoT/README.md

 * Microsoft.Azures.Devices.Client
 * Microsoft.Devices.Tpm

-## Deploy the solution on your device
+## Deploy the solution to your device

 We are going to deploy the solution on your raspi.
 To achieve that, follw these steps :